 Confirm that the laser beam has been angled correctly and reaches the incubator uninhibited [1].
 Check laser energy using an external sensor [2-TXT].
 Videographer: This step is difficult and important!

 Talent checking the laser beam angle.
+TEXT: Check the laser energy using single laser pulse.
+Pulse should be 160 mJ at 50 hz and 27 kV.

 Talent checking the laser energy.
 TEXT: single laser pulse of 160 mJ at 50 hz and 27 kV